SalaamahP/SalaamahP/README.md

 ### Reflection

-**S:** As stated in the Interview Skills reflection, the Work Integrated Learning componenet of my qualification included processes which was likley to lead to a job interview.
+**S:** As stated in the Interview Skills reflection, the Work Integrated Learning component of my qualification included processes which was likely to lead to a job interview.
 While the previous module provides a sound theoretical foundation for how to approach interviews.
 The reality can often be different.
 As such some form of practical experience would serve best to truly prepare for an interview.

-**T:** Given the sitauton I was tasked with creating a video of myself in a mock interview.
-I had to select from a range of questions which might be asked in an interview and record myself answering them while applying the theoretcial work learnt, such as the STAR technique.
+**T:** Given the situation I was tasked with creating a video of myself in a mock interview.
+I had to select from a range of questions which might be asked in an interview and record myself answering them while applying the theoretical work learnt, such as the STAR technique.

 **A:** I completed the task by preparing for the interview as though it were real, doing research on the questions and structuring my answers in line with the technique.
-I practiced answering the questions outloud and also did a test run where I recorded myself and reviewed it, to ensure sound, video quality, tone, clothes, positioning, movements and background were acceptable.
+I practiced answering the questions out loud and also did a test run where I recorded myself and reviewed it, to ensure sound, video quality, tone, clothes, positioning, movements and background were acceptable.

 **R:** I was able to stimulate a fairly accurate mock virtual interview, which helped me greatly as my job placement in industry came from a virtual interview.
 Therefore, the processes truly prepared my for my actual interview as i was familiar with setting upa nd had a well structured plan and experience for the interview.
 The process highlighted areas of improvement as well which I adjusted before my actual interview.